TZF-365/sta/sta/content/english/_index.md

     # feature item loop
     - name : "High Level Service"
       icon : "fas fa-user-clock"
-      content : "Only way to find our if this is true is to set up a meeting and find out."
+      content : "Only way to find out if this is true is to set up a meeting with us and find out."

     # feature item loop
     - name : "Value For Money"
       icon : "fas fa-heart"
-      content : "With reasonable and variable rates that caters to businesses and individuals of all sizes."
+      content : "With reasonable and variable rates that caters to businesses and individuals of all shapes and sizes."

     # feature item loop
     - name : "Zealous Mentality"
       icon : "fas fa-tachometer-alt"
-      content : "marked by fervent a cause, or an ideal : filled with or characterized by zeal.
-Having or displaying a passionate intensity."
+      content : "A cause, or an ideal <br> filled with or characterized by zeal. <br> Having or displaying a passionate intensity."

     # feature item loop
     - name : "Cyber Security Protection"